nweigl/azure-sphere-iot-garage-opener/README.md

+# Azure IOT Hub Garage Door Opener

+This application was created as part of a design challenge for Azure Sphere on Hackster.io.
+The code is modified from the original samples provided by microsoft for working with an IOT hub.
+Below is the original README provided by Microsoft describing setup of the sample.

 # Sample: AzureIoT

 This sample demonstrates how to use the Azure IoT SDK C APIs in an Azure Sphere application to communicate with Azure IoT Central or Azure IoT Hub.